synapse-wireless-labs/component-lab/README.md

 createLab({
   /**
   * NgModule to import.
 All components and pipes must be exported
-  * by this module to be useable in your experiments */
+  * by this module to be useable in your experiments.
+Use an existing
+  * NgModule from your application or create a custom one.
+  */
   ngModule: LabModule,